NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

 Select Ground Motions
 ^^^^^^^^^^^^^^^^^^^^^^

 4. In **EVT tab**, **PEER NGA ground motion records** option is selected.
-Let us consider the site of interest located at (37.8715, -122.273), of which we would like to select ground motions that follows USGS Uniform Hazard Spectrum (2014 v4.2.0) with return period 2475.
+Let us consider the site of interest located at (37.8715, -122.273), of which we would like to select ground motions that follow USGS Uniform Hazard Spectrum (2014 v4.2.0) with return period 2475.
 Vs30 is assumed 760 m/s.
 Let us select 30 ground motion time histories that match this spectrum by clicking **Select records** button.
 The target response spectrum curve and the selected ground motions will be displayed on the right-hand side panel as shown below.

       .. figure:: figures/EE10_EVT1.png
          :name: UQ inputs